5 Things to Check Before Picking a Travel Credit Card

 3. Look for Built-In Travel Insurance and Protection

-For instance, various credit cards also offer benefits such as trip cancellation insurance, lost luggage reimbursement, or rental car coverage.
+For instance, various travel credit card providers also offer benefits such as trip cancellation insurance, lost luggage reimbursement, or rental car coverage.
 According to ValuePenguin, most premium travel credit cards offer some form of basic travel accident or emergency assistance benefits.

 And, if you are traveling with family, inquire about the benefits.
-No, these benefits are not standard, but they could prove to be revolutionary in the event of a flight delay or the loss of all your belongings.
+These benefits aren’t standard, but they could be game-changers if your flight is delayed or you lose everything.

 4. Understand Sign-Up Bonuses and Spending Requirements

-That’s up to the individual, but The Points Guy values many of them at about $500, and they guarantee several flights or lodgings.
-But you would rather not overspend trying to meet the target.
-Remember to continue using the card for your everyday spending.
+The Points Guy values many of them at around $500, and they buy several flights’ or lodgings’ worth of insurance.
+But you’d prefer to avoid excessive spending in pursuit of the goal.
+Just remember to use the card for your everyday spending.

-Further, some cards offer bonus points in specific categories like grocery shopping, fuel, and dining.
-If that’s where you spend the most, look for a card that gives an extra reward there.
+What’s more, many cards reward you with bonus points in certain categories such as grocery stores, gas and dining.
+If that’s where you’re spending the most, try to find a travel credit card that awards extra points there.

 5. Check Customer Support and Security Features

-Choose a card that provides 24/7 global support, quick fraud alerts, and the opportunity to lock your card in seconds in case of a problem.
-The Federal Trade Commission also advises you to go for the zero-liability fraud protection card.
+Choose a travel credit card that provides 24/7 global support, quick fraud alerts, and the opportunity to lock your card in seconds in case of a problem.
+The Federal Trade Commission also advises you to go for the zero-liability fraud protection card as part of strong travel credit card fees and protections.

 This way, you will not have to pay for unauthorized deals if your card gets compromised through stealing or hacking.
-In addition, the majority of the major credit card networks, such as Visa and Mastercard, have global support numbers as well as offer emergency card replacement.
+In addition, the majority of major credit card networks, such as Visa and Mastercard, have global support numbers and offer emergency card replacement services.

 Choose the Card That Works for You